Zbirenumero0/udp_send_router/README.md

 Hello there :)

-This program looks for the routerIP your device is connected on and sends it an udp message
+This program looks for the routerIP your device is connected on and sends it an udp message.
+It also writes on the consol the messages that are send to it witch is usefull when combined with [udp_echo](https://github.com/Zbirenumero0/udp_echo) on the receiving device

 #### This app is part of a project to make communication between 2 androids (IOS Later maybe) I wont be handling the future errors so please fork me.